talsec/Free-RASP-Android/README.md

 [<img src="https://assets.42matters.com/badges/2024/04/rising-star.svg?m=04" width="100"/>](https://42matters.com/sdks/android/talsec)

-# freeRASP for Android
+# RASP for Android

-freeRASP for Android is a mobile in-app protection and security monitoring SDK.
-It aims to cover the main aspects of RASP (Runtime App Self Protection) and application shielding.
+freeRASP SDK is RASP for Android providing a mobile in-app protection and security monitoring.
+It aims to cover the main aspects of Runtime App Self Protection and application shielding.

 :loudspeaker: The official documentation has been moved to a new location.
 You can now find it [here](https://docs.talsec.app/docs-and-articles-portal). :loudspeaker: